aarpitdubey/IndustryReadyDataScienceProjects/3_DOCKER/DOCKER_PROJECT/README.md

 ## OPTIONAL STEPS:

-1. Create a new conda environment for provide proper environment, <br>to execute the app.py in your local machine. let's create a new environment "industryready"
+1. Create a new conda environment for provide proper environment, <br>to execute the **app.py** in your local machine. **let's create a new environment "industryready"**

 - **conda create -n ENV_NAME**

 ![](./images/1_conda_create_n_ENV.PNG)

+2. Listing out all the conda environment.

 - **conda env list**

 ![](./images/2_conda_env_list.PNG)

+3. To activate the conda environment Here, in this case **environment name<br>(or) ENV_NAME** is "industryready"

 - **conda activate ENV_NAME**

 ![](./images/3_conda_activate_industryready.PNG)

+4. To deactivate that environment, use this command

 - **conda deactivate**

 ![](./images/4_conda_deactivate.PNG)

 <br>

+5. Doing all the above steps :

 ![](./images/gif/1_creating_conda_env.gif)